Sary332/My_Portfolio/NEW/HealthCare Data Cleaning.md

 # 2. 'Date of Admission' and 'Discharge Date' columns

-Standardize the date format in the 'Date of Admission' and 'Discharge Date' columns to YYYY-MM-DD
+Standardize the date format in the 'Date of Admission' and 'Discharge Date' columns to YYYY-MM-DD.
+And just like the improvement on the name column, I considered several options, such as using the CAST and FORMAT functions or utilizing a UDF.
+Although a UDF might not be strictly necessary, I still wanted to test how far my understanding of UDFs has progressed.
+Additionally, I believe that, just like CTE simplifies repetitive tasks, UDFs can also be very useful in the future when the same process needs to be executed repeatedly.

-- Method 1
+- Method 1 (Use CAST & FORMAT)

 ```sql
 ---  Date of Admission